Three things we learned from Washington’s 35-31 loss to rival Oregon

 Throughout the first half of UW’s season, Ahmed rarely needed to be.
 Redshirt freshman running back Richard Newton was a tantalizingly effective red-zone weapon, and McGrew was a surprisingly physical and shifty change of pace.
 UW’s running back committee was a vicious three-headed Husky.

 But with both Newton and McGrew missing time with injuries, Ahmed has made the most of increased opportunities.
-The 5-foot-11, 196-pounder has carried 47 times (!) in his last two games, churning out 235 rushing yards with five yards per carry and four touchdowns.
+The 5-foot-11, 196-pounder has carried 47 times (!) in his past two games, churning out 235 rushing yards with 5 yards per carry and four touchdowns.
 He received a career-high 23 carries against Arizona, only to top that number with 24 more carries against Oregon.

-And he’s been getting it done in every conceivable way — between the tackles, around the edge, falling forward in short yardage situations.
+And he’s been getting it done in every conceivable way — between the tackles, around the edge, falling forward in short-yardage situations.

-With two-thirds of the regular season behind him, Ahmed has already achieved a career-best 662 rushing yards and tied a career-best with seven touchdowns.
+With two-thirds of the regular season behind him, Ahmed has already achieved a career-best 662 rushing yards and tied a career best with seven touchdowns.
 He’ll never be Myles Gaskin.

 But the Huskies are still lucky to have Salvon Ahmed.